Testing and Contact Tracing

 - Clean and disinfect frequently touched objects and surfaces.
-Use a disinfectant on the U.S. Environmental Protection Agency’s list, an alcohol solution with at least 70% alcohol, or a 10% bleach/water solution to disinfect hard, non-porous surfaces.
-Bleach solutions need to air-dry.
-For items on the EPA list, follow the manufacturer’s directions which may be as quick as 15 seconds or as much as a couple of minutes, depending on the products.
+Use a disinfectant on the U.S. Environmental Protection Agency’s list, an alcohol solution with at least 70% alcohol, or a 10% bleach/water solution to disinfect hard, nonporous surfaces.
+Bleach solutions need to air-dry after application.
+For items on the EPA list, follow the manufacturer’s directions regarding “contact time,” or how long to leave the product on the surface.
+A product’s recommended contact time may be as short as 15 seconds or as long as two minutes.

-Common signs of infection are fever, cough, shortness of breath and breathing difficulties.
+Common signs of coronavirus infection are fever, cough and shortness of breath.
 If you begin to have these symptoms, please follow these guidelines from the North Carolina Department of Health and Human Services.

 For up-to-date information, please check the following websites: